Top online payment options in Nigeria

 It also has an online store front that allows users to sell goods and services to customers around the world.
 With this feature you can sell or list your services, digital products etc. on their storefront and get paid, either directly or by connecting it to your website.

-Additionally, Flutterwave has made it easy to integrate the payment platforms into your website, online stores, ecommerce platforms etc. using its APIs, Plugins or SDK options.
+Additionally, it is also a payment gateway.
+And Flutterwave has made it easy to integrate this payment gateway into your website, online stores, ecommerce platforms etc. using its APIs, Plugins or SDK options.

 However, some users feel that its learning curve is quite on the high side.
 And outside its strong security features, the transaction fees are also things you’ll like to consider before committing to use the platform

 Payoneer is a popular and long standing financial services company that’s been providing digital payment solutions for users around the world.
-It is one of the most popular payment options to receive payment in Nigeria and most other African countries.
+It is one of the most popular payment options that allows users to receive payment in Nigeria and most other African countries.

 Outside using it for peer to peer transfer, Payoneer provides options for freelancers and entrepreneurs to receive payments, even on international platforms like Upwork, eBay, Amazon, Fiverr etc.

-If you’re offering your services on these freelancing or ecommerce platforms, you can create an account on Payoneer, obtain the virtual bank account, connect it to your account on either of these platforms and start receiving payment.
+If you’re offering your services on these freelancing or ecommerce platforms, you can create an account on Payoneer, after your account has been approved, you can now obtain a virtual bank account, connect it to your account on either of these platforms and start receiving payment.

-One thing that makes Payoneer stand out is that it is well known internationally.
-It also offers freelancers the options to receive payments in multiple currencies, be it USD, GBP, CAD etc. And of course, the opportunity to transfer your money, directly into your local bank account.
+One thing that makes Payoneer stand out is that it has a good reputation internationally.
+It also offers freelancers the options to receive payments in multiple currencies, be it USD, GBP, CAD etc., directly into a virtual bank account.
+You can also transfer your money, directly into your local bank account.

 A notable drawback with Payoneer is that there’s an annual fee charge for its card usage and a currency conversion charge of more than 2 percent.
 Also, there’s been a recent policy change in its virtual bank account procedures.
 However, its services have been quite reliable to users in Nigeria and most other African countries.

-Grey is an online financial services provider that allows users to easily receive international payment in Nigeria and most other African countries.
+Grey is a crossborder payment provider that allows users to easily receive international payment in Nigeria and most other African countries.

 It is a more recent entrant into the virtual banking niche in Africa however it is becoming a growing platform helping Nigerians and other Africans operate cross-border transactions and receive payment in US Dollars on international market places like Amazon among others.

 Setting up an account on Grey is quite simple and straightforward.
-You’ll have to answer some clear security questions and then proceed to submit your KYC documents.
+You’ll have to answer some clear security questions and then proceed to submit your KYC documents and other ID documents for verification.

-As soon as your KYC documents has been verified, you can request for a virtual bank account in your preferred currency.
+As soon as your KYC documents has been verified and your account created, you can request for a virtual bank account in your preferred currency.
 When that has been approved, you can then start using your Grey account to receive payment right on the go.

 Beyond using Grey to receive international payments in USD, British pounds and other popular currencies, you can also use the platform to send money to people outside Nigeria.

-Geegpay is an international payment platforms, designed to enable users to receive payment in Nigeria and other African countries into their local bank accounts, while working internationally.
+Raenest is an international payment platform, designed to enable users to receive payment in Nigeria and other African countries into their local bank accounts, while working internationally.
 It claims to provide global banking for African professionals and it has indeed been quite popular especially recently.

 Cleva is a USD banking services provider for Africans.
-Recently founded like Geegpay, Cleva provides an opportunity for creators, vendors and professionals to receive international payment in Nigeria and other countries via USD.
+Recently founded like Raenest, Cleva provides an opportunity for creators, vendors and professionals to receive international payment in Nigeria and other countries via USD.

 After raising a 1.5 million USD in pre-seed funding in 2024, Cleva has expanded its services to enable cross-border transactions across Africa, starting in Nigeria.